 Laura Bell and Ian Ganassi – “The Corpses”

-Politics, pop culture, religion, and literature make appearances.
-A collage might go back and forth many times or make only one circuit—pieces are minimal or layered, develop themes or function almost as diaries (a hospital glove, a postcard).
-The gathering of materials has become a consuming habit, combining found objects, text, drawings, ads, photos, fabrics, and all manner of mixed media—a painterly, visceral process, the anti-Photoshop.
-“The Corpses turned us into scavengers,” says Ganassi.
+Pop culture, politics, religion, and poetry made appearances, and recurring images and phrases created echoes and connections.
+A collage went back and forth many times or made only one circuit between New Haven and New York.
+The pieces were minimal or layered; early works tended to be more spare, later works often gathered more objects, though over the years this followed an ebb and flow.
+Some pieces developed themes or functioned almost as diaries (a hospital glove, a postcard); time frames are felt in political or current events' references.
+The gathering of materials became a consuming habit, combining found objects, text, drawings, ads, photos, fabrics, and all manner of mixed media—a painterly, visceral process, the anti-Photoshop.
+“The Corpses turned us into scavengers,” Ian said.
 “We ended up trying to get the whole world into them.”

-While the process has retained its initial sense of play, the series soon demanded a level of intention equal to the work Ganassi and Bell were publishing and exhibiting individually.
-Called "joyously Fluxus-like" by Robert Shuster in the Village Voice and described by writer Byron Earhart as going "beyond collaborative to a kind of conspiratorial imagination," "The Corpses" has evolved into more than a decade of personal and material call-and-response.
-At present, there are more than 300 finished works.
-A new batch is usually in progress or in transit.
+The process retained its initial sense of play while also reflecting battles over the obliteration of a passage of paint or text or the declaring of a piece finished.
+The series quickly demanded a level of intention equal to the work they were publishing and exhibiting individually.
+Called “joyously Fluxus-like” by Robert Shuster in the Village Voice and described by writer H. Byron Earhart as going “beyond collaborative to a kind of conspiratorial imagination,” “The Corpses” evolved into more than a decade of personal and material call-and-response.